-We’re committed to keeping you safe, but this does mean some changes to the usual experience.
-Find the answers to all your questions below about Taronga's reopening, safety precautions, ticketing and guest experience.
+We’re open and committed to keeping you safe, but this does mean some changes to the usual experience.
+Find the answers to all your questions below about our safety precautions, ticketing and guest experience.

 Keeping you safe